-Impetigo is an infectious, predominantly pediatric skin disease caused by the bacteria Staphylococcus aureus or, less commonly, Streptococcus pyogenes (group A Streptococcus, GAS).
+Impetigo is an infectious, predominantly pediatric skin disease caused by the bacteria Staphylococcus aureus or, less commonly, Streptococcus pyogenes.
 There are both bullous and nonbullous variants.
 The disease causes honey-colored, crusted lesions with surrounding erythema and typically affects the face, but may also manifest on the extremities.
 While the diagnosis is usually made based on clinical findings, it can be confirmed with a bacterial culture.
 The first-line treatment for mild impetigo is a topical antibiotic (mupirocin), which typically resolves the infection without complications.
 An additional systemic antibiotic may be indicated in more severe cases.

-- Age: primarily affects children (especially between 2–6 years of age)
+- Primarily affects children (especially between 2–6 years of age)

 - Impetigo is highly contagious and can cause epidemics in preschools or schools.

 Impetigo is the most common bacterial skin infection among children.

 Epidemiological data refers to the US, unless otherwise specified.

 - Streptococcus pyogenes (GAS): ∼ 10% of cases; : causes nonbullous impetigo only

 - S. aureus and GAS coinfection: ∼ 10% of cases

 - Route of infection